---

 }

-Using with getServerSideProps
+### Using with `getServerSideProps`

-When using getServerSideProps, the page is server-rendered on each request and useSearchParams will return the actual search params immediately:
+When using [`getServerSideProps`](/docs/pages/building-your-application/data-fetching/get-server-side-props), the page is server-rendered on each request and `useSearchParams` will return the actual search params immediately:

 import { useSearchParams } from 'next/navigation'